 Bell peppers are packed with vitamins and minerals, including vitamin C. Vitamin C is important for the absorption of non-heme iron from our plant-based sources like legumes, tofu, nuts, spinach.
 Check out this post for tips and tricks to manage anemia with CKD.

 Whole grains like brown rice, barley, and whole wheat pasta are rich in fiber and other nutrients that can help support kidney health.
 These foods are often one of the first things those with CKD read online and think they need to avoid.
 But whole grains have so many health benefits including managing constipation, blood sugar and cholesterol.
-And you can include these with CKD.
+And you can include these with CKD as they are top 10 foods for kidney health.

 Legumes, Beans and Pulses